bioinfomics-unipd/NOVICE/README.md

 Let us have a look at the final argument of the command line.
 It is marked as `no` in the given example.
 But what does it mean?
 This argument provides you with the option to choose whether or not to keep the outliers.
 Depending on whether you need them or not, you can simply throw `yes` or `no` in the command line.

+#### 2.6.
+Name of a .ffn File

+In case you would like to take advantage of the non-core functions of the program, you could add to the example command line above the name of a .ffn file containing the sequences.
+The addition of `filename.ffn` will trigger the system to estimate the GC percentage content of your sequence.

 A side note: the script is set to generate firstly a barplot based on which you need to set a treshold for your data.
 If you want to keep everything, set it as high as possible given the barplot.
 If you want to limit your results, just enter the number you would like when the script asks you: